apache/airflow/docs/timezone.rst

 Web UI
 ------

-By default the Web UI will show times in UTC.
-It is possible to change the timezone shown by using the menu in the top right (click on the clock to activate it):
+By default the Web UI (RBAC) will show times in UTC.
+It is possible to change the timezone shown (only in RBAC UI) by using the menu in the top right (click on the clock to activate it):

 .. image:: img/ui-timezone-chooser.png